aaditya9803/Stroke-Predictor/README.md

 # Project Description

-Stroke Predictor is a web app that help users predict their chance of having an stroke.
-Users can learn about Stroke with the help of visulaization.
-Developers can learn how the data was processed and trained for Stroke Predictor.
+Stroke Predictor is a web app that helps users predict their risk of having a stroke.
+Users can learn about strokes through visualizations.
+Developers can explore how the data was processed and trained for Stroke Predictor.

 # Installation